 When you’re starting to stock your natural medicine cabinet, begin by breaking medicine down into categories.
 This is also a great way to organize your natural medicine as well.
 Whether it’s flu season or not, natural medicine can help your family to stay healthy.

 The area of natural medicine can be a little overwhelming, to begin with.
 But, with a little research and more understanding, it can help put you at ease when it comes to natural remedies.
 Start off slowly and think about addressing minor concerns, to begin with, like a sore throat or mild cold.
 Over time, you can gradually build up your natural medicine cabinet.

-Willow Bark – Willow bark contains the same ingredient as aspirin in a natural forming compound that fights pain, blocks inflammation, and reduces fever.
+White Willow Bark – Willow bark contains the same ingredient as aspirin in a naturally forming compound that fights pain, blocks inflammation, and reduces fever.